Salade10/Salade10/README.md

 # 💻 I’ve explored coding through multiple paths:

-• Computational Biology – I understand the underlying principles of biology and have coded many biological models.
-Many of my models have used python libraries such as matplotlib to plot the data as the simulation progresses.
+• Computational Biology – I coded a simple simulation of the innate immune system using python

 • Cybersecurity – I have coded keyloggers, wordlist generators and other types of malware, this has helped me learn how they work and therefore allows me to help protect against them better.
 I code using python and am able to utilise libraries such as socket, matplotlib, argsparse etc. I have had real experience accessing and pentesting accounts and systems and understand the underlying principles of networks and servers.